hashicorp/terraform-provider-vsphere/docs/resources/datastore_cluster.md

 The following options control I/O load balancing for Storage DRS on the datastore cluster.

+I/O load balancing for Storage DRS is not available on vSphere 9.0 and later.

 * `sdrs_io_load_balance_enabled` - (Optional) Enable I/O load balancing for
   this datastore cluster.
 Default: `true`.
 * `sdrs_io_latency_threshold` - (Optional) The I/O latency threshold, in